* ArcelorMittal withdraws French site bid for EU-funded project

 CFDT trade union leader Edouard Martin told I>tele news television.
 “We’re going to occupy the factory.”

 ArcelorMittal, which has been under fire for months in France over its plan to permanently shut its Florange furnaces on the grounds they are not economically viable, said it could not currently pursue the ULCOS project for technical reasons.

-"(This) is perfectly coherent with what is in the agreement signed with the French government," it said, adding: "This in no way means the ULCOS project is being abandoned."
+“(This) is perfectly coherent with what is in the agreement signed with the French government,” the company said, adding: “This in no way means the ULCOS project is being abandoned.”

 Ayrault, whose government was appointed by Francois Hollande after the Socialist was elected president in May, said in a statement that the European Commission had indicated that the project could be pursued in a future tender.